fkhadra/react-toastify/README.md

 #### Reset option or inherit from ToastContainer

 If you want to inherit props from the `ToastContainer`, you can reset an option by passing null.
-It's particulary useful when you remove the `closeButton` from a toast and you want it back during the update:
+It's particularly useful when you remove the `closeButton` from a toast and you want it back during the update:

 ```js
 class Update extends Component {